 To register your boat, you need several forms.
 These include:

-- The title – If you do not possess one, you must create it using Form MV7.
+- The title – If you do not possess one, create it using Form MV7.

-- Proof of insurance – Speak to your insurance company before the official sale so insurance starts on the date you transfer ownership.
+- Proof of insurance – Speak to your insurance company before the official sale so insurance starts when you transfer ownership.

-- Odometer statement – Only required in certain cases (see above).
+- Odometer statement – Only required in some instances (see above).

 - Check – You will most likely be required to provide a check to pay fees.